-The fund is an index fund and the fund's benchmark has been selected with the aim of achieving the environmental or social characteristics that the fund promotes via the

-The fund also promotes environmental and social characteristics through sustainable investments, which means investments in companies whose economic activities are considered to be contributing to an environmental or social objective pursuant to the Sustainable Development Goals in Agenda 2030 and/or the activities that are aligned with the EU Taxonomy.
+The fund is an index fund and the fund's index has been selected for the purpose of attaining the environmental and/or social characteristics promoted by the fund through the exclusion criteria described below.
+The fund also promotes environmental and social characteristics through sustainable investments, which means investments in companies whose economic activities are considered to be contributing to an environmental or social objective pursuant to the Sustainable Development Goals in Agenda 2030 and/or the EU Taxonomy.
 However, the sustainable investments are not an explicit part of the index methodology.

-The fund's share of sustainable investments in 2024 amounted to 36.00%, based on an average of the outcome of the fund's sustainable investments per quarter.
-Note that the fund started in the fourth quarter of 2024.
+The fund's share of sustainable investments in 2024 amounted to 36.30%, based on an average of the outcome of the fund's sustainable investments per quarter.

-An investment contributes to one of the sustainability objectives below if the company's revenue exceeds a stated minimum level in terms of contributions to the Sustainable Development Goals, the EU Taxonomy or a combination thereof.
-Capital expenditures or operating expenses (CAPEX/OPEX) may also be used to assess contributions to the goals, in addition to a company's revenue.
+An investment contributes to one of the sustainability objectives stated below if the company's or issuer's revenue exceeds a stated minimum level in terms of contributions to the Sustainable Development Goals, the EU Taxonomy or a combination thereof.
+Capital expenditures or operating expenses (CAPEX/OPEX) may also be used to assess contributions to the goals, in addition to a company's or issuer's revenue.

-The fund contributed to the objectives below through sustainable investments:
+Through sustainable investments, the fund contributed to the following objectives:

-Environmental objectives defined in the EU Taxonomy with technical screening criteria Climate change mitigation.
+Environmental objectives defined in the EU Taxonomy with technical screening criteria Climate change mitigation., Climate change adaption.